This BLOG On Down Payment Requirements On Home Purchases Was Updated And Published On February 2nd, 2020

 The only two loan programs that do not require down payment on home purchase are the following:

 - USDA Loans

-VA Loans and USDA Loans do not require any down payment requirements on home purchases because these loans are guaranteed by the Department of Veteran Affairs and U.S. Department of Agriculture Rural Development.
+VA Loans and USDA Loans do not require any down payment requirements on home purchases.
+This is because these loans are guaranteed by the Department of Veteran Affairs and the U.S. Department of Agriculture Rural Development.